 Last year, my 14-year-old son was struggling with anger and anxiety issues.
 He’s always been an anxious child.
-But surging puberty hormones combined with the fact his father and I were divorcing, contributed to his emotional turmoil and negative behavior.
+But surging puberty hormones combined with the fact his father and I were divorcing, and contributed to his emotional turmoil and negative behavior.

 One night, he came home and it was clear he was high.
 Determined to stay calm, I talked with him and searched his backpack.
 Even though I didn’t find anything at the time, I knew this was just the beginning and I was in for a long ride.

 I wasn’t wrong.
 The following night, I caught my son smoking a joint under our deck.
 I took the pot and flushed it, gave him a consequence, and had another talk with him.
 I explained that I wanted to support him and get to the bottom of his issues because he was too young to be smoking pot.